IoT and the massive potential it holds for field service businesses, should not be underestimated.

 Before you implement simPRO IoT, make sure you are clear about what problem you are trying to solve and why you are trying to solve it.
 Think about how this is going to change your business model, how it can give you a competitive advantage and then start devising an IoT strategy.

 At simPRO, we have seen a lot of existing facilities that don’t have IoT-enabled assets and require a big investment to replace those assets with IoT-enabled alternatives.
 Obviously that’s not ideal, so we have partnered with sensor manufacturers so you can retrofit sensors to assets without turning them off.

-These sensors boast a range of up to 1.2 miles, subject to terrain and sensor location, and can penetrate concrete and steel obstructions. simPRO uses a Low Powered Wide Area Network (LPWAN) standard called LoRaWAN.
+These sensors boast a range of up to 2 kilometers / 1.2 miles, subject to terrain and sensor location, and can penetrate concrete and steel obstructions. simPRO uses a Low Powered Wide Area Network (LPWAN) standard called LoRaWAN.
 This uses sub GhZ Radio Frequency for communication between the sensors, nodes and gateways located on a site.
 Gateways provide wide coverage across a site and can use GSM backhaul or LAN connection to transmit data to the simPRO cloud over the internet.
 Additionally, the node to gateway communication requires no interaction with Wi-Fi or corporate networks.

 When considering IoT it is also important to think about what kind of sensor will be needed, because different equipment will require different sensors.
 For example, the temperature sensor you put into a room for ambient temperature monitoring is different when compared with one used to measure the temperature of water.
 Luckily, simPRO has designed a range of IoT Packs for many different asset maintenance situations.

 Understanding the data